Schedule a Call

 Mobility tax specialists

-Mark serves as a Managing Director for GTN.
-He has over 20 years of professional experience in advising multinational companies on global mobility related issues, including expatriate taxation, payroll, equity compensation planning, international assignment policy review, and program administration.
-Having been an expat himself enhanced his desire to assist and help simplify the process for companies with mobile employees. +1.713.244.5020 | mtirpak@gtn.com
+Mark serves as Managing Director and has been with GTN since 2015.
+He has over 25 years of professional experience in advising multinational companies on global mobility related issues, including expatriate taxation, payroll, equity compensation planning, international assignment policy review, and program administration.
+Having been an expat himself enhanced his desire to assist and help simplify the process for assignees who are overseas. +1.713.244.5020 | mtirpak@gtn.com

 Find me on: